kks219hyunju/whatever/os/README.md

 env
 ```

 In conclusion, Common Gateway Interface should be discarded as it is dangerous vulnerability that exists in the web service.
 While it is patched through ```bash``` shell script operation, it still can easily be hacked through weakly secured program like ones we have programmed.
 Issues of utilization of cgi-bin commonly consist of improper permission allocation, command line injection technique, and all processes are directly fed from shell script, which impacts the operating system directly.
 In alternative ways to improve security and protecting physical integrity of the server, processes that requested by the web browser to the server must be forked from Apache web service, which Apache will have its own memory allocated for executables use the allocated memory and use permission under Apache permission domain.
-This will ensure there is no improper permission allocation given to the shell script, command line injection will not be possible as Apache will have different suite of command line interface than the server running the service, and last but not least, virtually the executables use memory allocated for the web server thus it will not directly impact the integrity of physical hardware
+This will ensure there is no improper permission allocation given to the shell script, command line injection will not be possible as Apache will have different suite of command line interface than the server running the service, and last but not least, virtually the executables use memory allocated for the web server thus it will not directly impact the integrity of physical hardware.